 As in the earlier parts of this series, we’ll continue to explore a hypothetical setup of a new line of business within a company intending to leverage existing internal resources, where possible, to sell Brand Partnerships to external customers.
 In this post, we’ll discuss a framework for evaluating the success of a Brand Partnerships business – metrics that demonstrate customer success and internal profitability:

 Acquisition -> Behavior -> Outcome

 Acquire an audience, motivate them to take a behavior toward the brand or product, and eventually reach a business outcome.
 (The outcome could be a purchase – or an ad view if you’re a broadcaster, a donation if you’re a non-profit.)
 Often the basic metric used in practice for audience acquisition is “Views” or “Impressions.”
 However, Acquisition metrics stop short of informing us about motivation for audience Behavior that brings them tangibly closer to making a purchase (e.g., clicking through to the customer’s website) or a subsequent Outcome.
-Generally, each successive level of the framework is more difficult to obtain data and to assess.
+Generally, with each successive level of the framework, it is more difficult to obtain data and to assess it.